kicorangel/RD-Lab/data/PAN-AP15/README.md

 With regard to personality traits, for each trait we will provide scores (between -0.5 and 0.5).

-Training: http://www.uni-weimar.de/medien/webis/corpora/corpus-pan-labs-09-today/pan-15/pan15-data/pan15-author-profiling-training-dataset-2015-04-23-password-protected.zip (Updated April 23, 2015.
+**Training**: http://www.uni-weimar.de/medien/webis/corpora/corpus-pan-labs-09-today/pan-15/pan15-data/pan15-author-profiling-training-dataset-2015-04-23-password-protected.zip (Updated April 23, 2015.
 The file is password-protected.
 To obtain the password, you need to register first.)

-Early birds: TBA
+**Early birds**: TBA

-Test: TBA
+**Test**: TBA